The Flash: Bart Allen

 Bartholomew Henry "Bart" Allen II is the grandson of Barry Allen and his wife Iris.
 Bart suffered from accelerated aging and, as a result, was raised in a virtual reality machine until Iris took him back in time to get help from the then-current Flash, Wally West.
 With Wally's help, Bart's aging slowed, and he took the name Impulse.
-After Deathstroke shoots him in the knee, Bart changes both his attitude and his costume, taking the mantle of Kid Flash.
+After Jericho, possessing Deathstroke's body, shoots Bart in the knee, he changes both his attitude and his costume, taking the mantle of Kid Flash.
 During the events of Infinite Crisis, the Speed Force vanished, taking with it all the speedsters save Jay Garrick.
-Bart returned, four years older, and for a year claimed that he lost his powers.
+Bart returned, four years older, and claimed to have lost his powers.
 However, the Speed Force had not disappeared completely, but had been absorbed into Bart's body; essentially, he now contained all of the Speed Force.

 Bart's costume as the Flash was a clone of his grandfather's, similarly stylized to Wally West's.
 Not long after taking the mantle of the Flash, Bart was killed by the Rogues in the thirteenth (and final) issue of The Flash: The Fastest Man Alive.
 However, he was later resurrected in the 31st century in Final Crisis: Legion of 3 Worlds #3 by Brainiac 5 to combat Superboy-Prime and the Legion of Super-Villains.
 Bart returned to the past and played a large role in The Flash: Rebirth.

 Avery Ho

 Avery Ho gained her powers as a teenager living in Central City in a "Speed Force Storm" that granted her a connection to the Speed Force.
-Avery was trained to use her powers by Barry, Meena Dewan/Negative Flash, and August Heart/Godspeed, though when it was discovered Heart was stealing the speed of Speed Force-connected Central City residents, Barry and Ace West/Kid Flash set out to remove the connected residents' connection to the Speed Force, but were attacked by Godspeed before they could remove Avery's.
+Avery was trained to use her powers by Barry, Meena Dhawan/Negative Flash, and August Heart/Godspeed, though when it was discovered Heart was stealing the speed of Speed Force-connected Central City residents, Barry and Ace West/Kid Flash set out to remove the connected residents' connection to the Speed Force, but were attacked by Godspeed before they could remove Avery's.
 Although they defeated Godspeed, Avery retained her connection to the Speed Force and her powers.
 She has gone on to become a member of The Justice League of China (a team she joined to retain her Flash moniker and her Chinese-American heritage), the multi-verse team the Justice Incarnate, and the Flash Family, becoming the love interest of Ace West, the duo serving as the main characters of the ongoing series Speed Force.